-During his first term, at the behest of Judge Hale, the legislature gave the 406th District Court concurrent jurisdiction with the County Courts in several areas in order to facilitate the flow of cases;
+During his first term at the behest of Judge Hale, the legislature gave the 406th District Court concurrent jurisdiction with the county courts in several areas in order to facilitate the flow of cases.

-Judge Hale was credited for being the first Webb County Judge to openly allow cameras in the courtroom; to allow the media more access to the courts and to make court proceedings more transparent.
+Judge Hale was credited for being the first Webb County Judge to openly allow cameras in the courtroom to allow the media more access to the courts and to make court proceedings more transparent.

 Judge Hale willingly took over the felony drug docket from the 49th District Court as an effort to equalize the dockets;

-Judge Hale created the first warrant enforcement division for Webb County State Courts in order to aid the Courts in enforcing arrest warrants and writs of attachment issued for those individuals who fail to appear in court;
+Judge Hale created the first warrant enforcement division for Webb County State Courts in order to aid the Courts in enforcing arrest warrants and writs of attachment issued for those individuals who fail to appear in court.

 In order to maintain the sanctity of adoptions, Judge Hale decided to set aside a special day every month to celebrate all adoption proceedings and no other types of cases are set at this time.
 There have been dozens of children adopted during these proceedings over the past six years.

 Also during his first term, Judge Hale presided over 46 jury trials and disposed of over 4,838 cases.

 Judge Hale also implemented the Drug Court Program (DCP), which is a judicially supervised treatment program for adults who are charged with certain drug-related crimes and who are in desperate need for treatment for chemical dependency.
 The goal of the program is to help participants reach a recovering-addict state and reduce the recidivism rate in our community.
-Since the implementation of this program, Webb County has been awarded over $1.5 million in grant funding;
+Since the implementation of this program, Webb County has been awarded over $1.5 million in grant funding.

 The Webb County Drug Court Sobriety Treatment Program (STP) is a component of the Webb County Drug Court and was developed to address DWI offenses, as well as possessions of marijuana and other related offenses.
 Judge Beckie Palomo is now the presiding judge of these cases.